DominiqueGarmier/cart_tracker/README.md

-For this specific usecase we want our *.csv file to be cleared once per day to reset the states of all the carts. for this there exists the [delete_data.bat](./delete_data.bat) which intern runs the [delete_data.py](./delete_data.py) file.Here we can use the built in windows Task-Scheduler, or alternatively on unix a cron task, to trigger the *.bat file once per day.
+For this specific usecase we want our *.csv file to be cleared once per day to reset the states of all the carts. for this there exists the [daily_task.bat](./daily_task.bat) which intern runs the [daily_task.py](./daily_task.py) file.
+Here we can use the built in windows Task-Scheduler, or alternatively on unix a cron task, to trigger the *.bat file once per day.

 Now finally create a shortcut of the [cart_tracker.vbs](./cart_tracker.vbs).
 This will be primary way to start the programm.